mooreniemi/mooreniemi.github.io/_posts/2022-12-31-rum-in-rust.md

 That is, not only does it have MO, but it has a pretty big memory leak foot-gun in that you may forget to call `clean`.

-Finally, there's the `left_right` technique, which was originally announced in [a brief paper in 2015](https://hal.archives-ouvertes.fr/hal-01207881/document).
+Moving on to the options that require more significant refactoring, there's the `left_right` technique, which was originally announced in [a brief paper in 2015](https://hal.archives-ouvertes.fr/hal-01207881/document).

 > The Left-Right is a concurrency control technique with two identical